 Proportion of rural people living on less than $1.25 a day residing in proximity of forests

 What is the association between forest cover and rural poverty?
 Roughly, 820 million rural people in the tropics live in such landscapes in or near forests and savannas (De Leeuw 2007).
-These numbers show the importance of trees and forests for rural livelihoods, despite the difficulties in aggregating forest dependency data.
-Out of these, only a minority can be found inside dense forests, after all these areas typically have a very low population density.
+These numbers give an indication of a strong potential role of trees and forests for rural livelihoods, despite the difficulties in aggregating forest dependency data.
+Out of these, only a minority can be found inside dense forests.
 Most forest dependent people are instead found in mosaic landscapes of farmland and trees or in the frontier along the forest edges.
-These ecosystems can support a much larger population density than the forest hinterlands.
-While areas with high forest cover typically have a low now number of people living there the rate of poverty in these areas tends to be higher.
-In countries where reliable poverty and population data are available, a positive association between high forest cover and high poverty rates has been identified.
+These ecosystems can support a much larger population density than dense forests.
+While areas with high forest cover typically have a low number of people living there the rate of poverty in these areas tends to be high In countries where reliable poverty and population data are available, a positive association between high forest cover and high poverty rates has been identified.

 What is the explanation for this association?
-Forest areas suffer from one common nominator: remoteness.
-With increased distances to urban centres and markets, transaction costs rise, which erode the (already low) margins for most forest products.
-Not least importantly, governance and rights in remote areas tend to be weak.
-Agricultural land are more acclaimed to stronger tenure rights for local people than are forests.
-Without secure ownership over land and user rights, there is little potential for households to accumulate assets to increase their income over time.
+Forest areas suffer from one common denominator: remoteness.
+With increased distances to urban centres and markets, transaction costs rise, which erode the (already low) margins for most forest products., Governance and rights in remote areas tend to be weak.
+Agricultural lands are associated with stronger tenure rights for local people than are forests.
+Without secure ownership over land and use rights, there is little potential for households to accumulate assets to increase their income over time.
 It is worth keeping in mind that poverty levels can also vary significantly within short distances.
-In a rural district in Ghana, poverty rose 20% for villagers living 20 km further away from the market (Shepherd 2012).
+In a rural district in Ghana, poverty rose by 20% for villagers living 20 km from the market as compared to those in closer proximity (Shepherd 2012).

 What is the proportion of people living on less than $1.25 that can be found around forests?
 Using available rural poverty rates for 43 tropical countries (IFAD 2016) and regional average rural poverty rates for countries with missing data, the total rural population below the extreme poverty line in these countries comes to 638 million people.
 Using the same poverty rates for the population in proximity of forests it is possible to compare these numbers with the total rural poor population.
 Figure 1 presents these numbers disaggregated for Africa, Latin America and Asia.
-On average 39% of the rural extreme poor can be estimated to be found in forest and savannah areas.
+On average 39% of the rural extreme poor are estimated to be found in forest and savannah areas.
 As this is based on average rural poverty rates, these proportions should be viewed as a general estimation rather than exact numbers.
-It should also be noted that this is likely an underestimate due to the commonly higher poverty rate found in forest areas.
+It should also be noted that this is likely an underestimation due to the higher poverty rate found in forest areas.
 What can further be seen is that there are large regional differences.
 In Latin America the vast majority of the rural poor population can be found in forested landscapes, while this shrinks to less than one third in Asia.
 In total, forests host two thirds of extreme poor population and savannah landscapes one third.
 However, this share is extremely unevenly spread, with almost 99% of the extreme poor living in savannahs found in Africa.
 If savannah landscapes are excluded, the proportion of the extreme poor in proximity of forests drops from 50% to 34% for Africa and from 39% to 17% for the Tropics as a whole.

 Figure 1: Proportion of rural people living on less than $1.25 a day residing in or around forests and savannahs.
 Source: Own calculations based on IFAD (2016) and Chomitz (2007)